-Every year, \$306 billion in goods are shipped to and from sites in Connecticut.
-Seventy-eight percent of the goods shipped annually to and from sites in Connecticut are carried by truck and another 17 percent are carried by courier services or multiple-mode deliveries, which include trucking.
-The value of freight shipped to and from sites in Connecticut, in inflation-adjusted dollars, is expected to increase 144 percent by 2045 and by 63 percent for goods shipped by trucks.
+Every year, \$584 billion in goods are shipped to and from sites in Louisiana.32 The value of freight shipped to and from sites in Louisiana, in inflation-adjusted dollars, is expected to increase 78 percent by 2045 and by 112 percent for goods shipped by trucks.33

-Investments in transportation improvements in Connecticut play a critical role in the state's economy.
-A report by the American Road & Transportation Builders Association found that the design, construction and maintenance of transportation infrastructure supports the equivalent of approximately 38,000 full-time jobs across all sectors of the state economy, earning these workers approximately \$1.9 billion annually.

-These jobs include approximately 19,000 full-time jobs directly involved in transportation infrastructure construction and related activities.
-Spending by employees and companies in the transportation design and construction industry supports an additional 19,000 full-time jobs in Connecticut.
-Transportation construction in Connecticut contributes an estimated \$325.3 million annually in state and local income, corporate and unemployment insurance taxes and the federal payroll tax.
+Investments in transportation improvements in Louisiana play a critical role in the state's economy.
+A report by the American Road & Transportation Builders Association found that the design, construction and maintenance of transportation infrastructure supports the equivalent of approximately 78,000 full-time jobs across all sectors of the state economy, earning these workers approximately \$3.2 billion annually.34 These jobs include approximately 39,000 full-time jobs directly involved in transportation infrastructure construction and related activities.
+Spending by employees and companies in the transportation design and construction industry supports an additional 39,000 full-time jobs in Louisiana.35 Transportation construction in Louisiana contributes an estimated \$582 million annually in state and local income, corporate and unemployment insurance taxes and the federal payroll tax.36

-Approximately 731,000 full-time jobs in Connecticut in key industries like tourism, retail sales, agriculture and manufacturing are dependent on the quality, safety and reliability of the state's transportation infrastructure network.
-These workers earn \$34.8 billion in wages and contribute an estimated \$6.3 billion in state and local income, corporate and unemployment insurance taxes and the federal payroll tax.
+Approximately one million full-time jobs in Louisiana in key industries like tourism, retail sales, agriculture and manufacturing are dependent on the quality, safety and reliability of the state's transportation infrastructure network.
+These workers earn \$43.9 billion in wages and contribute an estimated \$8 billion in state and local income, corporate and unemployment insurance taxes and the federal payroll tax.37